 Broth is made from meat with maybe a few bones thrown in.
 It is typically lighter and simmers for less time.

-Why Bother Making Your Own Broth?
+Why Bother Making Your Own Stock or Broth?

 What You Need